Forex Trading Tips

 Never risk more than 2-3% of the total trading account

 One important difference between a successful and an unsuccessful trader is that the first is able to survive under unfavorable market conditions, while an unsuccessful trader will lose his account after 10-15 unprofitable trades in a row.

 Even with the same trading system 2 traders can get opposite results in the long run.
 The difference will be again in the money management approach.
 A quick fact to get your mind thinking about money management: losing just 50% of you account balance requires making 100% return only to restore the original balance.

-Tip 6.
-Put emotions down.
-Trade calm.
+- — Put emotions down.
+Trade calm

 Don't try to revenge after losing a trade.
-Don't be greedy by adding lots of positions when winning.
+Don't be greedy when winning

 Overreaction blocks clear thinking and as a result will cost you money.
 Overtrading can shake your money management and dramatically increase trading risks.

-Choosing wisely means that you are comfortable and have enough time to analyze the market, place and close orders etc. Some people can't wait for hours for the price to make a move, they like action and therefore prefer smaller time frames.
+Choosing wisely means that you are comfortable and have enough time to analyze the market, place and close orders etc. Some traders can't wait for hours for the price to make a move, they like action and therefore prefer smaller time frames.
 On the contrary, for others 10-15 minutes is a hustle to be able to make the right decision.

 - — When in doubt — stay out!